Jdelbarcogarza/HackMTY/README.md

 This proyect was made on August 29, 2021.
 * We used the python library scikit-learn for training the model through machine learning.
 * Pandas for the cleanse of data.
-* Numpy to manage the large amounts of data.
 * Matplotlib to graph our results.

 Made by: Paulina López, José Rositas, Pablo Navarro, Jorge del Barco